Carpet-DeFi/carpet-defi-docs/docs/team.md

 Our team consists of:

-- Operator, the developer
+- Operator, developer
 - Nicky, tokenomics expert
-- Eric, partnerships
-- Andy, marketing
-- Cattie, PR
+- Cattie, PR & marketing
+- Disc0rduser, marketing
 - Naorria, design

 The current members of the administrative multisig wallet (3/4) are: